Upgrade Your Smart Thermostat to an Electric Thermostat

-Looking to hook up a smart thermostat to your wall or electric baseboard heater?
-It's technically possible to make one work but you'll need to do a lot of extra work and research.
-Here's why: The Honeywell Lyric, Nest and other smart thermostats are designed to work with central home heating systems.
+The Honeywell, Lyric, Nest and other smart thermostats are designed to work with central home heating systems.
 Those are controlled by low voltage thermostats, which use 24 volts.
 Electric baseboard and fan heaters work with line-voltage thermostats, which can be either 120 or 240 volts.
-If you hooked up a low-voltage thermostat directly to one of our heaters it would fry the thermostat.
+If you hooked up a low-voltage thermostat directly to one of our heaters, it would fry the thermostat.
 Not the best way to spend $250.
 But that's where relays and transformers come in.
 The transformer converts the line voltage power into low voltage power to provide energy to the relay and the thermostat.
 The relay is then a bridge between the thermostat and the heater, allowing the low voltage thermostat to control the line voltage heater.
 (Keep in mind that you'll need one smart thermostat for each older thermostat you are replacing.)
-You'll want to make sure that you have a relay that's properly sized to provide power to your heater.
-You'll also need to get a transformer that's properly sized to power your relay and thermostat.
+You'll want to ensure that you have a properly sized relay to provide power to your heater.
+You'll also need to get a properly sized transformer to power your relay and thermostat.
 (This is where you'll need to consult your thermostat, relay and transformer manufacturers.)
-You also need to check and make sure your transformer and relay works with your heater's voltage.
+You also need to check and make sure your transformer and relay work with your heater's voltage.

-The specifics of the installation process will depend on what thermostat, relay, transformer and heater you have in your home, but here's how it will work in general:
+The installation process will depend on what thermostat, relay, transformer and heater you have in your home, but here's how it will work in general: